LeoVen/darkest-stagecoach/README.md

 <p align="center">A place to explore class mods for the Darkest Dungeon game</p>

-There is also a bunch of tools that automatically generated data from a class mod.
+There is also a bunch of tools that automatically generate data from a class mod.
 The following packages are in order of usage to automatically find, parse and generate data for a given class mod.

 * `root_finder`: Recursively searches for the root folders of class mods
 * `mod_reader`: Reads all the necessary data from a class mod folder like `.darkest` files, skills and portraits
 * `parser`: Parses a `.darkest` file
+* `xml_parser`: Parses string tables to get hero, skills and equipment names
 * `mod_parser`: Transforms `.info.darkest` file into a more structured data about the class mod
 * `mod_writer`: Writes data from class mods to be consumed by the Darkest Stagecoach